nick-nugat/nick-nugat.github.io/content/README.md

 I am using [Obsidian](https://obsidian.md/) as my note-taking tool of choice, so some of the syntax may not function as intended on GitHub, unfortunately.

-## Current submodules
-To see the other repositories featured in this vault, click on the links below:
+To see some of my other repositories, please see the below:
 - [`courses/CMSC140 (heads/main)`](https://github.com/nick-nugat/CMSC140)
 - [`courses/CMSC203 (heads/main)`](https://github.com/nick-nugat/CMSC203)
 - [`courses/CMSC204 (heads/main)`](https://github.com/nick-nugat/CMSC204)